The writing guide below was developed for my workshop The Art of Dread: Crafting Contemporary Horror, but I offer it here for anyone who can use it:

 How do you find critique partners?

 If you don’t have a local writing group, you might meet potential critique partners in a class (I met several of mine in the Fright Club workshop and in Litreactor courses) or through social media.
 (One of my favorite readers reached out to me after reading a published story, and I have replied to writers posting on Twitter their requests for beta readers.)
 There are online discussion groups such as HWA’s Discord and for various conventions (Flights of Foundry is an excellent one for newer writers), so these might also be good places to meet potential critique partners.
-Once you have at least one SFWA pro-paying sale, you will be eligible to join Codex Writers Group and can meet critique partners there as well.
+Once you have at least one SFWA pro-paying sale, or other qualifications, you will be eligible to join Codex Writers Group and can meet critique partners there as well.

 What kind of a group do you want to form?